chloe0524/AlvoHive/documentation_infra/Apache_Postgres_docker.md

 EXPOSE 80
 EXPOSE 443
 ```
-More Python packages will be added later to the image
+More Python packages might be added later to the image

 ```bash
 $ vi docker-compose.yml